imamchishty/exception-common/README.md

 - __Http status code__: At the point when an exception is thrown, developers can decide which HTTP status code is most appropriate (not mandatory).

+- __Request Body__: In many cases you may be required to add the original (String representation) request body.
+This can be added to the postBody property.
+In order to access this property you will require the use of another component.
+Please refer to [Request Body Cache Interceptor] (https://github.com/imamchishty/requestbody-cache-interceptor) and [Request Body Cache Filter](https://github.com/imamchishty/requestbody-cache-filter).

 ### BusinessException builder (fluent API)
 Creating a new Business Exception is very easy, especially when using the builder provided, below is an example: